andriesfilmer/Form-Api/README.md

 # API for sending html forms.

-This API will accept html forms and e-mail them.
+This API accepts html forms and send a e-mail.

 ## Features